harunsasmaz/linux-container/README.md

 # Linux Container

-A simple illustratio of linux containers (LXC) to understand how actual linux containers provides virtualization.
+A simple illustration of linux containers (LXC) to understand how actual linux containers provides virtualization.

 ## What are Linux Containers ?